This is my guide to what to see and do in Broome, no matter how many days you have to explore this part of the Kimberley.

 I like to visit the area around 8am when it’s blissfully free of tourists.
+This is when the bus drops you off which has the added bonus of not being really hot.
 It is such a unique area, with the bright orange rock formations and the turquoise water.
 It really is difficult to describe.

 Walking back to the resort area from Gantheaume Point